Washington County Court Records

 Divorce and custody case docket sheets may be searchable through the UJS Web Portal.
 However, many family court documents — particularly those involving children — are not available online and must be requested in person at the courthouse.

-Support cases are tracked through the Pennsylvania Child Support Program, which provides an online portal for parties involved in active support cases to view payment information and case details.
+Support cases are tracked through the Pennsylvania Child Support Program, which offers an online portal for parties in active support cases to view payment information and case details.

 Confidentiality Restrictions